 Selecting words to learn as category labels

-Our transmission chain design and subsequent transcription procedure created 1814 unique words.
-From these, we sampled words transcribed from first and last generation imitations, as well as transcriptions of the original seed sounds.
-Our procedure for sampling transcriptions to use as category labels was as follows: First, we removed transcriptions that contained less than 3 unique characters and transcriptions that were over 10 characters long.
-Of the remaining transcriptions, a sample of 56 were selected that were approximately equally associated with the target category.
-To measure the association between each imitation and its target category (the category of the seed sound), we used the match accuracy scores reported in Experiment 2.
-The reason for using this measure of association strength as a control for selecting words to learn as category labels was to be able to select words that were initially equally associated with the target categories.
-Equating along this dimension allowed for a more focused test of differences between the words in terms of generalization to new category members.
-The final sample of transcriptions were selected using a bootstrapping procedure which involved selecting a desired mean (the average association strength for eligible transcriptions of last generation imitations) and sampling transcriptions from first generation imitations and from seed sounds until the match accuracy of those imitations matched the desired mean within 1 standard deviation.
+Of the 1814 unique words created through the transmission chain and transcription procedures, we sampled 56 words transcribed from first and last generation imitations that were equated in terms of length and match accuracy with the original sounds.
+Our procedure for selecting otherwise-equal transcriptions is detailed in the Supplementary Materials.

 Procedure

 Participants (N=67) were University of Wisconsin undergraduates who received course credit for participation.
 Participants were randomly assigned four novel labels to learn for four categories of environmental sounds.
 Full instructions are provided in the Supplementary Materials.
 Participants were assigned between-subject to learn labels (transcriptions) of either first or last generation imitations.
-Some participants learned labels from transcriptions of seed sounds (Fig. S6).
 On each trial, participants heard one of the 16 seed sounds.
 After a 1s delay, participants saw a label (one of the transcribed imitations) and responded yes or no using a gamepad controller depending on whether the sound and the word went together.
-Participants received accuracy feedback (a bell sound and a green checkmark if correct; a buzzing sound and a red "X" if incorrect).
+Participants received accuracy feedback (a bell sound and a green checkmark if correct; a buzzing sound and a red “X” if incorrect).
 Four outlier participants were excluded from the final sample due to high error rates and slow RTs.

 Participants categorized all 16 seed sounds over the course of the experiment, but they learned them in blocks of 4 sounds at a time.
 Within each block of 24 trials, participants heard the same four sounds and the same four words multiple times, with a 50% probability of the sound matching the word on any given trial.
 At the start of a new block of trials, participants heard four new sounds they had not heard before, and had to learn to associate these new sounds with the words they had learned in the previous blocks.